How does one become infected with Hepatitis A?

 Complications can produce a sudden and acute loss of liver function, which requires hospitalization.
 In the most severe cases, a liver transplant might be necessary, or fulminant hepatitis can occur.

-Fulminant hepatitis is a rare syndrome in which severe liver failure develops anywhere from days to weeks after infection with the hepatitis A virus.
+Fulminant Hepatitis is a rare syndrome in which severe liver failure develops anywhere from days to weeks after infection with the Hep A Virus.
 Symptoms of fulminant hepatitis can be:

 - blood clotting